 Use a Solar Cover

-One of the most cost-effective methods for retaining heat in a swimming pool is a solar cover.
+One of the most cost-effective methods for retaining heat in a swimming pool is installing a solar cover, keeping water up to 10 degrees warmer than with only a heater.
 The root cause of heat loss in a pool is evaporation.
-Heat rises, so the warm water rises to the top of the pool, and then evaporates into the air.
-This occurs most during the day, when the pool is exposed to the sun.
+Heat rises, causing warm water to rise off the top of the pool, then evaporating into the air.
+Most loss occurs during the day, when the pool is exposed to the sun.
 A solar cover acts as a protective lid and is designed to absorb solar heat and reduce evaporation.
-The initial purchase rate can vary depending on the size of the pool, but the initial cost should not come anywhere near breaking the bank.
+Plus, a solar cover reduces debris getting into the pool, conserves water, and lessens chemical consumption.
+Discover these reviews on the Best Solar Pool Covers 2022.

 Invest in Solar Sun Rings

-Just like solar sun rings or solar cover, a liquid solar pool cover works to combat evaporation and therefore prevent heat loss.
-The liquid solar pool cover is a type of liquid that is poured into a pool that creates an invisible liquid barrier that sits on top of the water.
+Just like solar sun rings or a solar cover, a liquid solar pool cover works to combat evaporation and prevent heat loss.
+The liquid solar pool cover, as its name suggests, is a type of liquid that is poured into a pool which creates an invisible liquid barrier that sits on top of the water.
 This liquid layer reduces evaporation, which decreases heat loss.
 The liquid is perfectly safe to swim in, is biodegradable, and does not contain any harmful chemicals.
-However, these might not work if your pool is in a windy location, this might not be the most effective method, as the wind can break the liquid seal.
+If your pool is in a windy location, this might not be the most effective method, as the wind can break the liquid seal.

 Build a Windproof Pool Enclosure

 A windproof pool enclosure is the best method to keep your pool warm if you live in a windy area.
-The wind alters the surface area of the pool which allows for warm water to escape from the pool.
-Wind proof enclosures protect against the wind, and therefore protect the pool from losing warmth.
+The wind disrupts the surface area of the pool which allows for warm water to escape.
+Windproof enclosures protect against windy intrusion and help maintain water temperatures.
 A bonus is that windproof pool enclosures make the pool accessible in any weather, rain or shine.
 The cost depends on the size of the pool and the materials used to build the enclosure.

 Use the Black Hose Trick